flagship-io/flagship-react-sdk/README.md

         <tr>
           <td>value</td>
           <td>number</td>
           <td><b>Optional</b>.
 Specifies how much you won with that event.<br>For example, depending on the lead generated, you will earn 10 to 100 euros.
-Adding that value will enable us to do a sum inside the reporting and give you the average value too.<br>NOTE: Value must be non-negative.</td>
+Adding that value will enable us to do a sum inside the reporting and give you the average value too.<br><b>NOTE</b>: Value must be non-negative.</td>
         </tr>
         <tr>
           <td>documentLocation</td>